manly-man/moodle-destroyer-tools/README.md

 #### Why you might not want to use this

 * everything is changing, this is a development branch, after all
 * code: quality is dubious, interfaces unstable, documentation non-existant.
+WIP
-* no/wonky error handling
+* no/wonky error handling, moodle almost always says 200 OK, even on exceptions \o/ WIP

 #### If you want to use it anyway: